Masterarbeiten

 • Am Lehrstuhl: Elektronische Version der Abschlussarbeit als Word und PDF sowie Rohdaten und Analysedateien (z.B.
 SPSS- oder NVivo-Dateien).

-Please explain and describe hypotheses on how different response strategies affect consumer reactions and suggest a potential context factor that can influence the response strategy effect.
-The hypotheses should be tested in an experimental study that manipulates companies’ strategies on how to respond to a brand crisis along with another independent variable (e.g., brand characteristic or consumer characteristics) and include measures of consumer responses as the dependent variables.
+Please explain and suggest hypotheses on the effects of personalization in marketing communication on consumers and what these effects could depend on.
+The hypotheses should be tested by an experimental study that manipulates personalization (e.g., personalization absent vs. present or different types/degrees of personalization) along with another independent variable (e.g., product characteristic or consumer characteristics) and measures of consumer responses as dependent variables.

 Starting Literature: